t4d-gmbh/git-and-science/source/content/submodules/gotchas.md

 ## Gotchas for <i class="fab fa-git"></i> Submodules

-1. **Submodules Do Not Update Automatically** ⚠️:
-{% if slide %}
-Submodules are not automatically updated to the latest commit.
+1. **Submodules Do Not Update Automatically** ⚠️: {% if slide %}Submodules are not automatically updated to the latest commit.{% else %}
-{% else %}
 When you clone a repository that contains submodules, the latter are not automatically updated to the latest commit.
 You need to run `git submodule update` or use the `--recurse-submodules` option when cloning to ensure they are initialized and updated.
 {% endif %}